 Depression: A mood disorder characterized by such signs and symptoms as sadness, fatigue, apathy, lethargy, negative self image, hopelessness, anhedonia (difficulty experiencing pleasure), and disruptions in sleep and appetite, leading to impaired functioning.
+For more comprehensive information on depression, please click here.

 I’m not an expert on mental health, addiction, or suicide.
 I’m a survivor.